Capítulo primero. Que trata de la condición y ejercicio del famoso hidalgo don Quijote de la Mancha

 Pero esto importa poco a nuestro cuento; basta que en la narración dél no se salga un punto de la verdad.

-But this is of little importance to our story; it is sufficient that in the narration, no detail strays from the truth.
+But this matters little to our story; it is enough that in the narration not a single point deviates from the truth.

 Es, pues, de saber que este sobredicho hidalgo, los ratos que estaba ocioso, que eran los más del año, se daba a leer libros de caballerías, con tanta afición y gusto, que olvidó casi de todo punto el ejercicio de la caza, y aun la administración de su hacienda.

-It is therefore known that this aforementioned gentleman, during his idle time, which was most of the year, he would read chivalric novels with such passion and pleasure, that he almost forgot about hunting and even the management of his estate.
+It is, therefore, to be known that this aforementioned nobleman, in the times when he was idle, which were most of the year, devoted himself to reading books of chivalry, with such fondness and pleasure, that he almost forgot all about the exercise of hunting, and even the management of his estate.

 Y también cuando leía: